The more I know about how things work, the less and I understand why they work that way.

 Besides, the night was extra cold and thus this morning we had a very nice cover of snow.
 Still not even enough to throw around, but it makes me happy to see everything covered in white.
 Plus, my breathing has been a bit easier, as obviously the impurities in the air are trapped by the snow.
 Go snow!

-After lunch I went to Zhang Wan to visit what I thought was a travel agency, to find out about prices to fly to Malaysia to perhaps go visit Jarrod.
-It took me a good half hour to get the price of a flight from Guangzhou to Kota Kinabalu, and after all that it was really expensive.
+After lunch I went to Zhang Wan to visit what I thought was a travel agency, to find out about prices to fly to Malaysia to perhaps go visit TLG.
+It took me a good half hour to get the price of a flight from Guangzhou to Kota Kinabalu, and after all that it turned out to be really expensive.

-I walked passed The Restaurant, but didn’t go in on purpose, willing myself not to make contact.
-The urge to see Lara felt like when Neo flew into Agent Smith and was breaking him up from the inside.
+I walked past The Restaurant, but didn’t go in on purpose, willing myself not to make contact.
+The urge to see the Waitres felt like when Neo flew into Agent Smith and was breaking him up from the inside.

 After dinner we were walking back to our Good Bye Point, as she was meeting her brother to go home.
 It was exceptionally cold, so I hooked into her.
 Usually, I just joke, because she’s shy to walk like that when it’s crowdy, so after a moment I wanted to pull back, but she pinched my arm and said “I like”.